 - 1. Access the main MOOC course web page at http://se.ethz.ch/mooc/programming. - 2.
 Listen to lecture number 6 "References, Assignment, and Object Structure" and take the corresponding quiz. - 3.
-Listen to lecture number 8 "Control Structures", and take the corresponding quizzes.
+Listen to lecture number 8 "Control Structures", and take the corresponding quizzes. - 4.
+Solve the programming exercises.

-Your goal is to provide all correct answers to the quizzes.
-You can take the quizzes as many times as you want.
+Your goal is to provide all correct answers to the quizzes and pass all the tests in the programming exercises.
+You can take the quizzes and attempt the programming exercises as many times as you want.
 If you succeed, you will be awarded a badge for each correctly solved quiz.